 - (a) All employees, except Guides scheduled at trams, shall receive a paid rest period of fifteen (15) minutes for every four (4) hours worked, or major portion thereof. - (b) All employees shall be subject to the following schedule regarding meal breaks: - (i) For shifts of five (5) hours or less: No meal period. - (ii) For shifts over five (5) but less than seven (7) hours, the meal period shall be taken no earlier than one (1) hour and no later than the end of the fifth (5th) hour after the employee commences work for the day.
-For shifts over five (5) but less than seven (7) hours, the Employer will make reasonable efforts to schedule the meal period to occur no earlier than two (2) hours after the employee commences work for the day. - (iii) For shifts of seven (7) hours or more, the meal period shall be taken no earlier than two (2) hours and no later than the end of the fifth (5th) hour after the employee commences work for the day. - (iv) A meal period is unpaid and shall be no less than forty-five (45) minutes in length.
+For shifts over five (5) but less than seven (7) hours, the Employer will make reasonable efforts to schedule the meal period to occur no earlier than two (2) hours after the employee commences work for the day. - (iii) For shifts of no more than six (6) hours, Management may approve, based on operational need, an employees' day-of request to be released without taking a meal, provided the employee has previously executed a meal waiver in accordance with applicable law. - (iv) For shifts of seven (7) hours or more, the first meal period shall be taken no earlier than two (2) hours and no later than the end of the fifth (5th) hour after the employee commences work for the day. - (v) For shifts of more than ten (10) hours, Employees shall be given a second meal period, which shall be taken no earlier than seven (7) hours and no later than the end of the tenth (10th) hour of work.
+Employees who work twelve hours or less may waive the second meal in accordance with applicable law.
+Notwithstanding any executed meal waiver, Employees may be scheduled meals breaks based on operational need.

-- (c) Guides scheduled at trams shall be granted a rest break of fifteen (15) minutes or a lunch break of not less than forty-five (45) minutes after the completion of each full tour which must last at least 40 minutes in duration beginning when the tram departs.
+- (vi) The first meal period is unpaid and shall be no less than forty-five (45) minutes in length.
+The second and subsequent meals are unpaid and shall be no less than thirty (30) minutes in length. - (c) Guides scheduled at trams shall be granted a rest break of fifteen (15) minutes or a lunch break of not less than forty-five (45) minutes after the completion of each full tour which must last at least 40 minutes in duration beginning when the tram departs.
 If the Guide is not scheduled for a full tour (i.e., HHN, Special Events) then the break period for such Guide will be granted as close as practical to sixty (60) minutes after the tram departs.
 The lunch break shall be provided before the fifth (5th) hour of work but no sooner than two (2) hours after starting work.
 The rest breaks shall not be sooner than one (1) hour after starting work except as set out above.
-The number of rest breaks allowed to Guides scheduled at trams shall be four (4) for only those guides who complete six (6) full tours. - (d) The contractual penalty for rest periods ("Contractual Rest Penalty") not granted within the above-mentioned time limits shall be paid to employees at the rate of a double (2x) time allowance at the current basic hourly rate for the break which was not granted.
+The number of rest breaks allowed to Guides scheduled at trams shall be four (4) for only those guides who complete six (6) full tours. - (d) The contractual penalty for rest periods ("Contractual Rest Penalty") not granted within the abovementioned time limits shall be paid to employees at the rate of a double (2x) time allowance at the current basic hourly rate for the break which was not granted.
 Such allowance shall be in addition to the compensation for work time.

-Example: The employee will be paid the appropriate rate for time worked during the break period: e.g., straight-time, time and one-half, etc., in addition to which the employee will receive two (2x) times his straight-time hourly rate of pay for required length of the break.
+Example: The employee will be paid the appropriate rate for time worked during the break period: e.g., straight-time, time and one-half, etc., in addition to which the employee will receive two (2x) times the straight-time hourly rate of pay for required length of the break.